SarahHenze/QPuB/README.md

-## QPuB - Quantification of peptide using Bayesian inference
+# QPuB - Quantification of peptide using Bayesian inference

-   QPuB employs Bayesian statistical inference based on Markov chain Monte Carlo (MCMC) sampling to learn the posterior distributions of the converison factors for peptide products.
+QPuB employs [Bayesian statistical inference](https://en.wikipedia.org/wiki/Bayesian_inference) based on [Markov chain Monte Carlo (MCMC)](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) sampling to learn the posterior distributions of the converison factors for peptide products.

+## Getting started

 * **Execution**

   In order to run QPuB, users are strongly advised to install **R** with version **3.5.0** or above along with the dependencies mentioned below.